nabto/phytec-documentation/README.md

 For the PD22.1.0 image we downloaded, gstreamer 1.18.5 was included, so that is the version we need for `gst-rtsp-server`.

-Next step is to download the [phytec-nabto.tar.gz](phytec-nabto.tar.gz?raw=1) tarball.
+Now, download the [phytec-nabto.tar.gz](phytec-nabto.tar.gz?raw=1) tarball.
 This archive includes Nabto binaries such as `tcp_tunnel_device` and `thermostat_device`, and it also includes `gst-rtsp-server` version 1.18.5.
 Since the repository is private at the moment, you will have to use `scp` to copy the tarball over to the board from your computer.
 However, `wget` is available on the board for if this repository ever becomes public.

 Connect the board with an ethernet cable and use `ip a` to find the ip address on the local network, then copy the tarball over.